verbosely/verbosely-frontend/README.md

-and reverse proxy configurations, infrastructure-as-code, and automation scripts for a full-stack software system that provides browser-access to an ISO-24613-compliant machine-readable dictionary containing culturally and historically important lexicographic data for the English language.
+and reverse proxy configurations, infrastructure-as-code, and automation scripts for a full-stack software system that provides browser-access to an ISO-24613-compliant machine-readable dictionary containing culturally and historically important lexicographic data concerning the English language.

 ## Technology Stack